pegi4/tanstack-research/README.md

 - **Vite-powered** - Instant HMR and blazing fast builds
 - **Framework-agnostic server functions** - Not tied to React Server Components

-This README explores TanStack Start's unique features through real code examples from our demo projects (`start/` and `start2/`), comparing them with Next.js to help you understand when to choose each framework.
+See real code examples from demo projects (`start/` and `start2/`) showing TanStack Start's features, with direct comparisons to Next.js.

 ## 🔹 Routing (TanStack Router)